keikhcheung/notes/content/Atomic-research-helps-consolidate-locked-up-knowledge-in-an-organisation.md

 ---
-title: "Atomic research helps consolidating locked up knowledge in an organisation"
+title: "Atomic research helps consolidate locked up knowledge in an organisation"
 ---

-# Atomic research helps consolidating locked up knowledge in an organisation
+# Atomic research helps consolidate locked up knowledge in an organisation

 Atomic research formats raw data into **reusable, re-discoverable and re-factorable information** for subsequent inductive research.
 It lengthens the lifetime of research inputs, turn research tangible & concise, and, when successfully implemented, break silos & connect knowledge across departments.